County Sound Radio (1566 AM): 1988 to 1995

 In 1989, the station moved most of its departments from its purpose-built studios on top of Guildford's "Friary Shopping Centre" to a new building in Chertsey Road, Woking.
 A small facility remained in the Centre's food court where shoppers could look directly into the on-air studio.

 The FM frequences carried the West Surrey variant of Radio Mercury mainly programmed from the Friary Shopping Centre studio (Monday to Friday, 6am until 6.30pm).
 Weekend and overnight broadcasting came from Mercury's Crawley HQ in Sussex.
 The Haslemere area received additional frequency 97.1FM, enabling its own show 7am-11am, interspersing the main hours of broadcast.

-Since 1986 Mercury's FM frequency changed from 103.6 to 102.7 as part of the UK-wide re-organisation of the VHF/FM band.
+Since 1986, Mercury's FM frequency changed from 103.6 to 102.7 as part of the UK-wide re-organisation of the VHF/FM band.
 1989 saw a relay of the station added for the town of Horsham on 97.5.
-In 1991 the CountySound Radio Network was merged by owners Allied Radio in Guildford to form two brands Allied Radio plc.
+In 1991 the County Sound Radio Network was merged by owners Allied Radio in Guildford to form two brands Allied Radio plc.

 Mercury then, having played a broad mix of music, became a mainly Top 40 hits station.
 County Sound's AM frequency was later renamed "Extra AM" and then again was shortly renamed to "Mercury Extra AM" to make the connection between the two AM frequencies of both stations better known.
 It also joined with Southend based Essex Radio and became known as Breeze under DMGT owned Essex Radio Group.
 In 2000, the GWR owned Classic Gold Network took over the AM licence of 1521 kHz.
 On 102.7, Mercury was renamed "Mercury FM" after the takeover of the group by IRG who had also rebranded medium wave, Fame 1521, in 1995.
 Before that Mercury had lost County Sound and Eagle Radio took the Surrey 96.4 FM transmitter, and County Sound returned to 1476 AM.

 From 1992, news magazine The South Tonight broadcast on weekdays at 6.30pm on Mercury and County Sound.
 The programme was presented from Crawley; the Guildford news team gathered and pre-edited news for the areas north-west of Sussex.

 1995 to 2011

-In 1995 the link between the Guildford and Crawley stations was broken, as Allied lost the Guildford licence.
+In 1995, the link between the Guildford and Crawley stations was broken, as Allied lost the Guildford licence.
 UKRD won the franchise - set to go on air in April 1996 - brought forward by seven months by agreement.

 UKRD, led by Mike Powell, wanted to revive the station - and from 1 September 1995 it resumed broadcasting, as a skeleton service, on 96.4FM and 1476 AM to assist in a full launch.

-On 29 December 1995 the station moved into Dolphin House, North Street, Guildford – ending twelve years at the Friary – and on 4 January 1996 the new UKRD stations launched, splitting frequencies:
+On 29 December 1995, the station moved into Dolphin House, North Street, Guildford – ending twelve years at the Friary – and on 4 January 1996 the new UKRD stations launched, splitting frequencies: